 _64 suffix, for example:

 Installing a path

 location other than the default one.
 For example,

 LOCAL_MODULE_RELATIVE_PATH := hw

-so that both the 64-bit and 32-bit libraries can be installed in the right place.
+With this format, both the 64-bit and 32-bit libraries are installed in the correct place.

-If you build an executable as both 32-bit and 64-bit, you’ll need to use one of the following variables to distinguish the install path:
+If you build an executable as both 32 bit and 64 bit, use one of the following variables to distinguish the install path:

 Specifies the install path.

-with explicit variables), it won’t reliably work any more.
+with explicit variables), it doesn’t work reliably.
 That’s

-because the intermediate generated sources will be required by both 32-bit and
+because the intermediate generated sources are required by both the 32-bit and

 $(local-intermediates-dir) only points to one of